 Explores the principles of biology including the chemical and cellular level of organisms, the development and function of organismal structures, and the interaction of organisms in ecosystems.
 Designed for students who are not science majors and do not need a laboratory science course.
-Prerequisites: RD30 or RD90 and WR30 or WR90, or designated placement test scores.
+Prerequisites: RD90 and WR90 (WR91 substitutes for both RD90 and WR90), or designated placement test scores.